Authorization

 .
 By default, there is no relation between the entities, until the user assigns a relation between the entities

-Channel Thing Connect/Disconnect
+Channel Client Connect/Disconnect

 .